Learn step-by-step how to install Docker on Debian 12 and unlock the power of containerization. Get started with our comprehensive guide.

 Throughout this article, we have explored the step-by-step process of installing Docker on Debian 12 (Bookworm).

 It is worth noting that Docker is continuously evolving, with new features, improvements, and updates being introduced regularly.
-As such, it is recommended to stay up to date with the latest releases and security patches to ensure a smooth and secure Docker experience.
+As such, staying up to date with the latest releases and security patches is recommended to ensure a smooth and secure Docker experience.

 To learn more about Docker, check out the official Docker documentation.
 Additionally, we recommend our detailed guide to expand your skills with Docker and learn how to run and manage multi-container applications using Docker Compose.
 Happy dockering!